Lotame/LotameDMP-IOS/README.md

 **Note**: Make sure to update your local CocoaPod repo if you haven't done so recently.

+Close your `.xcodeproj` file, and open the generated `.xcworkspace`.

 Add the following elements to your project's `Info.plist` file to configure ATS:

 ```xml